 - In general, lower impact fitness activities such as golfing, bicycling, and light tennis, put less stress on your hip joint and are preferable over high-impact activities such as jogging, racquetball, and skiing.

 Are you ready to get back to doing the things you love with less pain and more quality of life?
-Request an appointment with Dr. Raj, one of the best orthopedic surgeons in Beverly Hills and Los Angeles at: http://drhipandknee.com/request-appointment/
+Request an appointment with Dr. Raj, one of the best orthopedic doctor in Los Angeles and Beverly Hills at: http://drhipandknee.com/request-appointment/